yardstiq/quantum-benchmarks/README.md

 ## Acknowledge

-We thank the following people for review our benchmarks:
+We thank the following people for reviewing our benchmarks:

 - [Juan Gomez](https://github.com/atilag) for reviewing qiskit
 - [Craig Gidney](https://github.com/Strilanc) for reviewing Cirq